restarian/brace_document/docs_raw/using_brace_document/command_line_usage.md

 Note: the *--plugins* option will show all available plugins and exit the program early.

 ### The full list of available options can be read using the *-h* flag
-The outputed help screen will include all the option data found in all the available plugins.
+The outputted help screen will include all the option data found in all the available plugins.

 ### The command line script will exit early under certain circumstances
 When the *-h* option is supplied, when the *--plugins* flag is supplied or if bad option parameters are passed in via the command line.
 All other commands will result in full program execution.